smok-serwis/cassandra/README.md

 # Extra arguments
 This simply launches cassandra with a -f flag, and passes any extra arguments to that cassandra.

+# Health check

+This container spots a built-in healthcheck.
+It is done by invoking "nodetool status" and seeing it's exit code.
+This assumes that 30 minutes will be a sufficient time for your Cassandra to get up and read it's commit logs and initialize.
+If this is not the case, start the container with suitable `docker run --health-start-period`.

+To enable health check just set the environment variable `HEALTHCHECK_ENABLE` to `1`.

+If you choose not to enable the health check, the container will be always marked as healthy.

 ## Extra JVM_OPTS

 If you set an env called **EXTRA1** it will get automatically appended to [cassandra-env.sh](/cassandra-env.sh),